 I love this place already

-Today’s ride included an important border crossing, but only about 90 miles of travel.
-I am looking forward to spending a few more days in Laos, and enjoying a more open society.
+Today’s ride includes an important border crossing, but today’s mileage will be minimal, perhaps only about 90 miles of travel in total.
+Considering the pace of travel in China, I am looking forward to spending a few days which will be much more relaxed.
+We’ll spend our days transitioning into this, a more open society.

 After only 30 minutes of riding, we arrived at a small marketplace, just before the border.
-We were able to purchase drinks and snacks, which proved very important to me, as I need to drink a lot of fluids.
-But, while at this brief break, I needed to get my bike fixed, so I worked quickly to find my spare key, test it, and place the other key into the van for safe keeping.
+We were able to purchase drinks and snacks, which proved to be a well-timed stop.
+During this stop, I would need to resolve the key problems that caused our delay earlier this morning.

 In the meantime, Karin had purchased some drinks and crackers for me, and I was not well prepared to sit at any border for an unlimited amount of time.